OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 In this example, we'll be adding OHLC stock data that is used by the `obb.equity.price.historical` command.

 Note that, if no command exists for your data, we need to add one under the right router.
-Each router is categorized under different extensions (stocks, currency, crypto, etc.).
+Each router is categorized under different extensions (equity, currency, crypto, etc.).

 #### Check if the standard model exists